Recommended Equipment and Sources

 HOLLOW CORE CONCRETE SLABS—For use as flooring or roofing systems.
 Heat or cooling air can be ducted through hollow spaces.
 FLEXICORE brand slabs is one option available in multiple states.
 Check with commercial concrete contractors in major cities.
 Example URLs: http://www.flexicoreoftexas.com/ and http://www.pittsburghflexicore.com

 FROST PROTECTED SHALLOW FOUNDATIONS (FPSF)—Protect from frost heave without excavating below the frost line with these building recommendations.
-Website with CAD details (as of 2013): http://tinyurl.com/6a9fr9
+Website with more information including CAD details go to www.toolbase.org and search for “frost protected shallow foundations” or use this quick link: http://tinyurl.com/6a9fr9

 THE NATURAL HOME SOURCE—These designers and builders have the most experience in heat mass - passive solar homes.
 Their system is applicable to most areas of the country, but especially the West.
 I don't agree with all their techniques or their pricing commissions, but you can learn a lot from their information and implement what you want on your own.
 They cover waste treatment systems, earth sheltered homes and buildings, solar air heating systems, composting system components, indoor gardening and attached greenhouses.
 186 County Road 1400, Silverthorne, CO 80498.
 Tel: (970) 262-6727.
 URL: http://www.thenaturalhome.com/